 Construction law is a highly complex and specialised area.
 It has its own “language” and a vast array of technical information that is inevitably woven into the legal framework.
-Whether you are a builder looking at entering into a contract with a developer, an individual contracting with a builder, a subcontractor in dispute over payment, or in any other of the multitudes of legal scenarios imaginable, the building process requires a lot of legal know-how and support from a great legal practitioner.
+Whether you are a builder looking at entering into a contract with a developer, an individual contracting with a builder, a subcontractor in dispute over payment, or in any other of the multitudes of scenarios, the building process requires know-how and support from an experienced legal practitioner.

 C J Boyd Solicitors are skilled at providing such support, both in the early days of planning a transaction and, in the unhappy event that a dispute arises, conducting litigation or other forms of dispute resolution when required.